santhoshkrishnan30/CNN-plant-disease-prediction/README.md

 # CNN Plant Disease Classifier
-This repository contains a Convoltional Neural Network (CNN) based plant disease classifier implemented using TensorFlow.
-The model is trained to classify plant images

 This repository contains a Convolutional Neural Network (CNN) based plant disease classifier implemented using TensorFlow.
 The model is trained to classify plant images into three categories: "Healthy", "Powdery", and "Rust".
 The dataset consists of 1530 images divided into training, testing, and validation sets.

 # Dataset